 — How do you assess the potential for AI cooperation with Korea?

 "I believe Estonia and Korea are very natural partners in AI.
-Both countries already have highly advanced digital government and ICT infrastructure and share a commitment to making technological innovation a core national strategy.
+Both countries already have advanced digital government and ICT infrastructure, and both make technological innovation a core national strategy.
 The two countries also face common challenges.
-They are exposed to cyberattack risks geopolitically, are entering aging societies, and must solve a nationwide talent shortage.
-In this respect, the potential for cooperation between the two countries will be very high.
+They are exposed to cyberattacks geopolitically, are entering aging societies, and must solve a nationwide talent shortage.
+From this perspective, the potential for cooperation is very large.

 ※ This article has been translated by AI.
 Share your feedback here.